We offer advice in a number of areas of law, namely:

 Our estate agency services include preparation of a Property Schedule, advertising in my property windows both at the North Ness Business Park and on Commercial Street in Lerwick, in the local press and on this website, together with accompanied viewings if required.
 We also provide updates on Facebook and Twitter.
-Please contact my Estate Agency Assistants, Ashlea Tulloch or Angela Thomson, for more information.
+Please contact my Estate Agency Assistant, Ashlea Tulloch, for more information.

 Find more information and guidance about selling your property here.

 We provide legal services relating to residential leasing, including the drawing up of Short-Assured Tenancies.
 I do not currently offer a service for managing/factoring rental accommodation.
 Find more information about Short Assured Tenancies in Scotland here: https://www.gov.uk/tenancy-agreements-a-guide-for-landlords-scotland/short-assured-and-assured-tenancies.

 We provide advice on and prepare Wills, but cannot provide detailed advice on any aspects of Capital Gains Tax or Inheritance Tax.
 We can refer clients to a specialist practitioner to assist them with advice on these matters.